47 - Find a financial adviser / mentor

 UPDATE: SINCE WRITING THIS GOAL, MY WIFE AND I FIRED OUR FINANCIAL ADVISER, OPENED UP OUR OWN ON-LINE STOCK TRADING ACCOUNT AND ARE MANAGING OUR OWN MONEY.
 WE HAVE DEVELOPED OUR OWN LONG TERM INVESTING STRATEGY BASED ON OUR OWN RESEARCH WHILE CONSIDERING THE FOLLOWING:

 - Most financial advisors promote over diversification and rely on excessive management fees.
 Following the advice of Warren Buffet (world recognized expert investor), "diversification is for people who don't know they are doing".
 Find 2 or 3 companies (or index/ETF funds) who are changing the world and who are run by great leaders and invest for the long term.
+For us, we have chosen to invest in the company TESLA (stock ticker TSLA), for the enormous potential with Electric Vehicles, Artificial Intelligence, Energy Storage and Robotics.

 Your financial future will be significantly impacted by maximizing your investment returns.
 It is worth your time and effort to manage your own investments.
 No one will care for your money like you will.
 This could make a HUGE difference in your lifestyle and retirement!